SurAyush/Image-Captioning/Readme.md

 Inconvenience you might face (whole-hearted apologies for that):

-Please install any more python libraries if required (and not specified in requirements.txt) You may use the python venv if you like (not used as the heavy packages were pre-installed in my local machine like pytorch)
+Please install any more python libraries if required (and not specified in requirements.txt).

+You may use the python venv if you like (not used as the heavy packages were pre-installed in my local machine like pytorch)